 Are you looking for a cheap gaming PC that can easily handle your favorite games?
-Below, you’ll find six different affordable gaming computers that will serve you well through the end of 2018 and into 2019 (and beyond).
+Below, you’ll find six different affordable gaming computers that will serve you well into 2019 (and beyond).

 In this day and age of incredible graphics and extremely demanding video games, you, as a PC gamer, must have a capable gaming computer if you want to play your favorite games in the way they were designed to be played.
 And, although some console gamers might tell you that PC gaming is too expensive to get into, the reality is that even if you are working with a tight budget, you can build (or buy) a budget PC that can deliver excellent performance at 1080P resolution in most games.